wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 = V3.0.4 - 03.11.2013 =
 * NEW: Mobile and tablets support - will show and handle "click" interaction instead of "drag".
-* NEW: Sweet Captcha Danish language support added to the plug-in.
+* NEW: Sweet CAPTCHA Danish language support added to the plug-in.
 * Feature: Native HTML5 drag-n-drop support (Removing jQuery-UI dependency and avoiding plug-ins conflicts).
 * Feature: Improved security.
 * Bugfix: Log on sweet CAPTCHA has been disabled.
 * Bugfix: Improved javascript behaviour, resolving conflicts.

 = V3.0.3 - 01.10.2013 =
-* Bugfix : HTTPS support for Sweet Captcha is now fixed.
+* Bugfix : HTTPS support for Sweet CAPTCHA is now fixed.
 * Bugfix : Donation button in the settings - fixed. (was offsite)

 = V3.0.2 - 20.08.2013 =
-* NEW : Sweet Captcha Animals category added to the plugin.
+* NEW : Sweet CAPTCHA Animals category added to the plugin.
-* NEW : Sweet Captcha Finance category added to the plugin.
+* NEW : Sweet CAPTCHA Finance category added to the plugin.
-* NEW : Sweet Captcha Sports category added to the plugin.
+* NEW : Sweet CAPTCHA Sports category added to the plugin.
-* NEW : Sweet Captcha Games category added to the plugin.
+* NEW : Sweet CAPTCHA Games category added to the plugin.

 = V3.0.1 - 05.08.2013 =
-* Bugfix : Sweet Captcha Ajax based conflicts with Themes and other plugins - fixed.
+* Bugfix : Sweet CAPTCHA Ajax based conflicts with Themes and other plugins - fixed.
-* Feature: Wordpress 3.6 compatibility for Sweet Captcha .
+* Feature: Wordpress 3.6 compatibility for Sweet CAPTCHA .

 = V2.4.3.9 - 01.08.2013 =
-* Feature: Added HTTPS support to Sweet Captcha sites(SSL).
+* Feature: Added HTTPS support to Sweet CAPTCHA sites(SSL).

 = V2.4.3.8 - 06.04.2013 =
 * Feature: Added website category and website gender fields support.
-* Feature: Sweet Captcha Bulgarian language support added to the plugin.
+* Feature: Sweet CAPTCHA Bulgarian language support added to the plugin.

 = V2.4.3.7 - 13.01.2013 =
 * Bugfix : Contact form 7 new version problem - fixed.